-In Food Studies students will learn the necessary skills and knowledge required to use a range of basic cookery methods to be able to prepare menu items from the home kitchen.
+In Back to Basics students will learn the necessary skills and knowledge required to use a range of basic cookery methods to be able to prepare menu items from the home kitchen.
 This will include hygienic practices for food safety, VCE Food Studies vocabulary, creative food design, professional presentation, food labelling and packaging suitable for retail.

-For successful completion of this program students will be required to complete one major assignment per unit, 3 design briefs and participate in all practical sessions.
+For successful completion of this program students will be required to complete one major assignment per unit and participate in all practical sessions.

-Food Studies includes one double practical session and three theory sessions per week.
+Back to Basics includes one double practical session and three theory sessions per week.